mtlynch/mediagoblin/docs/source/devel/migrations.rst

 - We use `Alembic <https://bitbucket.org/zzzeek/alembic>`_ to run migrations.
 We also make heavy use of the `branching model <http://alembic.readthedocs.org/en/latest/branches.html>`_ for our plugins.
-Every plugin gets its own migration branc.
+Every plugin gets its own migration branch.
 - We used to use `sqlalchemy-migrate
   <http://code.google.com/p/sqlalchemy-migrate/>`_.
   See `their docs <https://sqlalchemy-migrate.readthedocs.org/>`_.